TU-DO-Makerspace/pizza-tuesday-bot/README.md

 ### Remaining environment variables

 1. Set `FIRESTORE_USER_COLLECTION` to the name of the collection in Firebase Firestore that will store all user entries. (e.g. `users`).
 To separate your development database from your production database, you could simply use a different collection name in your local environment variables, such as `dev-users`.
+2. Do the same to all other environment variables following this schema: `FIRESTORE_<ENTITY>_COLLECTION`.

 ---